flathub-infra/ide-flatpak-wrapper/README.md

       used to inform the user that the SDK extensions they were using before must be updated as well.
 * `-Dflagfile_prefix` An arbitrary string prepended to `-first-run` and `-sdk-update-` files names that indicate that we already did show the corresponding readme.
+* `-Ddefault_loglevel` The default loglevel.
+May be overwritten by user with FLATPAK_IDE_LOGLEVEL environment variable.

 ### Overwriting the Flatpak's Entry Points